ibm-cloud-docs/databases-for-postgresql/index.md

 # About {{site.data.keyword.databases-for-postgresql_full_notm}}
 {: #about-databases-for-postgresql}

-{{site.data.keyword.databases-for-postgresql}} is a managed PostgreSQL service that is hosted in the {{site.data.keyword.cloud_notm}} and integrated with other {{site.data.keyword.cloud_notm}} services.
+{{site.data.keyword.databases-for-postgresql_full}} is a managed PostgreSQL service that is hosted in the {{site.data.keyword.cloud_notm}} and integrated with other {{site.data.keyword.cloud_notm}} services.
 PostgreSQL provides a powerful, open source object-relational database that is highly customizable.
-With Postgres, development is fast and easily scalable.
+With PostgreSQL, development is fast and easily scalable.
 You can develop in a language that you're comfortable with, such as C/C++, Perl, Python, TCL/TK, Delphi/Kylix, VB, PHP, ASP, and Java.
 You get a feature-rich enterprise database with JSON support, giving you the best of both the SQL and NoSQL worlds.
 {:shortdesc}

 ## Creating a {{site.data.keyword.databases-for-postgresql}} service